Ratchet Straps

 All of our ratchet straps are made from heavy-duty polyester tie-down webbing that provides a great strength-to-stretch ratio that helps to keep your cargo from moving during transport.
 One of the added benefits of using this type of webbing is the durability of the elements that other webbings can not provide against direct sunlight and moisture.

 We take great pride in being one of the leaders in manufacturing tie-down straps in the United States and have earned the trust of those who use them.
 If you have a custom application that needs a custom strap chances are we can custom make you the perfect strap.
-If you are interested in learning more about our custom ratchet straps or if you need a recommendation you can give our experts a call at 800-483-2189 to get started today!
+If you are interested in learning more about our custom ratchet straps or need a recommendation, call our experts at 800-483-2189 to get started today!

 1 inch Ratchet Straps